queryluke/masseffect-5e-data/data/rules/about-the-players-manual.md

 Since D&D 5th edition is primarily focused on a fantasy setting, the components of the SRD have been "reskinned."
 Where, the SRD may reference and Orc, Kingdom, or galley, this version will reference a Drell, Planet, or starship.
-However, you can also read through the <a href="http://dnd.wizards.com/articles/features/basicrules" target="_blank">official SRD</a>.
+However, you can also read through the [official SRD](https://dnd.wizards.com/articles/features/basicrules).